BugCube/Kraemer2026A-FijiFusionMacroCollection/README.md

 Manually combine the t stacks into horizontal and vertical t stack montages and store them in the F5 and/or D5 folders (optional, but recommended).

 ### R)
-Delete intermediate files as desired, then compress all files using either TIFF-intrinsic compression or by zipping some or all folders (optional, but recommended).
-Rename files and sort into custom subfolders as needed.
+Delete intermediate files as needed, then compress all files using either TIFF-intrinsic compression or by zipping some or all folders (optional, but recommended).
+Rename files and sort into custom subfolders as appropriate.